 Select Enabled for the memory above the 4G Address space to be split between two sockets.
 The options are Enable and Disable.

 Channel Interleaving

-Use this item to set the channel interleaving mood for the DIMM modules.
+Use this item to set DIMM channel interleaving mood.
 The options are Auto, 1-Way Interleave, 2-Way Interleave, 3-Way Interleave, and 4-Way Interleave.

 Rank Interleaving